MicrosoftDocs/minecraft-creator/creator/Documents/Structures/IntroductionToStructureBlocks.md

 # Introduction to Structure Blocks

+Structure blocks are used in Minecraft: Bedrock Edition to save and load blocks and entities that may or may not be arranged in the form of a structure.
+They can be useful both as building tools and for gameplay animations.
 Structure blocks can do more than just save and load structures, but that's where we're going to start with this document so we can learn the basics.

 You can only edit a structure block in creative mode and they are unbreakable in the survival and adventure game modes.